 - Employers will not be allowed to request a copy of the child’s death certificate.

 - Bereaved parents who are entitled to Statutory Parental Bereavement Pay, will need to give their employers written notice within 28 days of taking their first period of leave.
 They will need to tell their Employer the date of the child’s death, the week (or weeks) in which they want payment to be made, and confirm that they meet the requirements to receive paid leave.

-- Statutory Parental Bereavement Pay will be paid at the same rate as Maternity/Paternity/Shared Parental Pay, which will be £151.20 per week (or 90% of their weekly earnings if lower) from April 2020.
-This will increase to £151.97 from 4th April 2021.
+- Statutory Parental Bereavement Pay will be paid at the same rate as Maternity/Paternity/Shared Parental Pay, which increases from £172.48 per week to £184.03 from 7th April 2023.

 - Parents will not be able to receive paid bereavement leave if they currently receiving Statutory Sick Pay (SSP).